Tamannapanwar17/credit-card-fraud-detection/README.md

 ## ⭐ Support

-If you found this project useful, please consider giving it a star on GitHub.
+If you found this project useful, consider giving it a ⭐ on GitHub.

-A star helps others discover the project and motivates further improvements.